Chart Color Schemes

 Rockhampton City features high concentrations of lone person households and group households, with a lower-than-average median household size

-Family households account for 54.8% of all households, including 13.5% couples with children, 19.7% couples without children, and 17.9% single parent families.
-Non-family households constitute the remaining 45.2%, with lone person households at 41.0% and group households making up 4.5%.
-The median household size is 2.1 people, smaller than the Rest of Qld average of 2.5.
+Family households account for 54.8 percent of all households, including 13.5 percent couples with children, 19.7 percent couples without children, and 17.9 percent single parent families.
+Non-family households constitute the remaining 45.2 percent, with lone person households at 41.0 percent and group households comprising 4.5 percent of the total.
+The median household size is 2.1 people, which is smaller than the Rest of Qld average of 2.5.

 Frequently Asked Questions - Households